bitwarden/dotnet-extensions/extensions/Bitwarden.Server.Sdk/src/PACKAGE.md

 want.

-The Bitwarden.Server.Sdk is consumed as a [MSBuild project SDK][msbuild-project-sdk] but it is not intended to be consumed soley by itself and instead expected to be used alongside the `Microsoft.NET.Sdk.Web` SDK.
-The most common way will be to import `<Sdk Name="Bitwarden.Server.Sdk" />` right underneath the top level
+The Bitwarden.Server.Sdk is consumed as a [MSBuild project SDK][msbuild-project-sdk] but it is not intended to be consumed solely by itself and instead expected to be used alongside the `Microsoft.NET.Sdk.Web` SDK.
+The most common way will be to import `<Sdk Name="Bitwarden.Server.Sdk" />` right underneath the top level `<Project>` element in your `.csproj` file.

 ## Telemetry